inesCherif/TrapDungeonEscape/README.md

-# TrapDungeonEscape
+# Trap Dungeon Escape
+<video src="media/TrapDungeonEscape.mp4" controls autoplay loop muted style="width:100%; height:auto;"></video>

-Trap Dungeon Escape is a fast-paced 2D platformer game built with Unity, inspired by classic trap adventure games.
-The goal is simple — escape the dungeon alive — but hidden traps, moving spikes, and tricky obstacles make it a serious challenge!
+Trap Dungeon Escape is a fast-paced 2D platformer built with **Unity** using **C#**.
+It is inspired by classic trap adventure games where the goal seems simple — escape the dungeon alive — but hidden traps, moving spikes, and timed jumps make it a serious challenge.

+---

+## Built With

+- **Unity Engine** – for game development and level design
+- **C#** – for gameplay logic, traps, and player movement
+- **Tilemap System** – for efficient level creation
+- **2D Physics** – to handle jumps, traps, and collisions

+---

+## Features

+- Hidden and moving traps
+- Smooth player movement and jump mechanics
+- Increasing level difficulty
+- Classic 2D retro-inspired design

+---

+## How to Play

+1. Run and jump using the keyboard controls.
+2. Avoid traps — some are visible, others are hidden.
+3. Reach the exit to complete the level.
+4. Retry as many times as needed until you escape the dungeon.

+---

+## Future Improvements

+- Add checkpoints
+- Add new trap types and enemies
+- Create a level selection menu
+- Improve sound and background music

+---

+## About the Developer

+This game was created as part of my learning journey with **Unity** and **C#**.
+It began as a small project to practice 2D platformer mechanics and grew into a complete mini-game.